Top 16 things to do in Tenerife in 2019

 Those with a keen interest in water sports will be aware of the windy El Medano beach on the south coast of Tenerife.
-One of the world’s best beaches for windsurfing and kite surfing having hosted regular windsurfing competitions.
+It is considered to be one of the world’s best beaches for windsurfing and kitesurfing having hosted regular windsurfing competitions.

 4. Whale and Dolphin Watching

-Opening Hours: The tours depart from Los Gigantes, Las Americas, Los Cristianos and Las Galletas and take around 3 hours.
+Opening Hours: The tours depart from Puerto Colón, Los Gigantes, Los Cristianos and Las Galletas and take around 3 hours.